clevertech/YiiBackbone/README.md

             App.vent.trigger('post:list');
           }

     3) A listener located in the (app/js/main.js) is listening for that event.
 This listener does a few things here, noted with comments

           App.vent.on('post:list', function () {
             $.when(
-              //if this data hadn't been previously retrieved, this triggers the fetch() method on the posts collection.
-Go to step 4 this.posts.length || this.posts.fetch()
+              //if this data hadn't been previously retrieved, this triggers the fetch() method on the posts
+              //collection.
+Go to step 4

+              this.posts.length || this.posts.fetch()

             ).done(function() {